Mala1180/PPS-22-satify/doc/report/5-implementation.md

 # Implementation

-In this section every group member describes the work done for the realization of the project.
+In this section, every group member describes the personal work done for the realization of the project.

 ## Luca Fabri